-- The maintenance modes consist of the user maintenance mode which is available to the end-users, and the system and engine maintenance modes in the maintenance which are not available to the user. - Press the MENU key to update each category.
+- The maintenance modes consist of the user maintenance mode which are released to the user, and the system and engine maintenance modes in the maintenance personnel level not released to the user. - Press the MENU key to update each category.
 The operation returns to the first category after updating the last category, in a loop. - Press the Enter key to execute the function being displayed. - To exit from any of these modes during a category display, press the Recover or ON LINE key and the operation mode will start.